-Was the gospel actually preached in all the world, to all nations, before 70 AD?
-That seems unlikely; even two thousand years later the gospel still hasn't been preached in all the world!
-There are countless groups that have not yet been reached.
+Was the gospel preached in all the world, to all nations, before 70 AD?
+That seems unlikely.
+Even two thousand years later the gospel still hasn't been preached in all the world!
+There many groups that haven't been reached yet.